Asterisk Blitz Class

-Asterisk Fast Start is a three-day, hands-on basic Asterisk course designed to equip you with the knowledge and skills necessary for an entry-level Asterisk Administrator to be successful on the job.
-Using a combination of information-rich lectures and practical lab exercises, this basic Asterisk course familiarizes you with Asterisk and the environment in which it operates, both in terms of operating system and telephony (traditional and IP) connections.
-This course will take you from a freshly installed Linux PC through to a fully configured and working Asterisk implementation.
-You do not need to have previous experience with Linux, telephony or Asterisk.
+Asterisk Blitz Class a three-day Asterisk course designed to equip you with the basic knowledge and skills necessary for an entry-level Asterisk maintainer.
+A unique combination of lectures and practical lab exercises, this class familiarizes you with Asterisk and the environment in which it operates.
+This class will take you from a freshly installed Linux Server to a fully configured and working Asterisk PBX.

 At the end of the training class, you will be able to:

 - Identify the purpose and primary functionality of Asterisk as a PBX and as an application development platform

 - List the functionality associated with a traditional PBX

 - Define the operating system environments in which Asterisk is developed and supported

 - Describe the telephony connections which Asterisk supports and identify the Digium hardware needed to enable this connectivity

 - Identify the basic characteristics of analog and digital PSTN connections and how VoIP compares and contrasts with these